chrisyue/mala-demo/README.md

 Tutorial
 --------

-To make a http live stream, you should need some model:
+To make a HTTP live stream, you should need some model:

 - A `Channel`, which implements `Chrisyue\Mala\Model\ChannelInterface`
 - A `Video`, which implements `Chrisyue\Mala\Model\VideoInterface`
-- A `ProgramInterface`, which implements `Chrisyue\Mala\Model\ProgramInterface`
+- A `Program`, which implements `Chrisyue\Mala\Model\ProgramInterface`
-- The last thing, a ScheduledMediaSegment, which is already a class, represent a m3u8 [media segment](https://tools.ietf.org/html/draft-pantos-http-live-streaming-18#page-5)
+- The last thing, a `ScheduledMediaSegment`, which is already a class in Mala, represent a m3u8 [media segment](https://tools.ietf.org/html/draft-pantos-http-live-streaming-18#page-5)

 In a Symfony project, those model would like to be entities(in the `src/AppBundle/Entity`)